 An exception is if the filling happens after the removal of a cavity.
 As a cavity is considered a health hazard, most dental plans cover these situations.

 But even then, only about 45% of dentate Americans have dental coverage, and the annual fees and monthly premiums can cause a lot more stress and coverage than it’s worth.
-If you don’t have dental insurance, that doesn’t mean you need to sacrifice the dental care you want or need.
+If you don’t have dental insurance or your plan won’t cover a needed procedure, that doesn’t mean you need to sacrifice the dental care you want or need.

 For tooth filling and composite bonding at up to 50% off, click here to find a professional dentist near you.